FK Podgorica: Period 1970–1980

-Period 2014-
+Period 2014–present

 In 2014, FK Podgorica was reactivated under the name OFK Mladost 1970.
 The club started with players' selection and trainings.
 During 2015, the club's management made the decision to apply for the 2015-16 Third League season.
 They played their first official matches in the Central Region Cup and soon after that they started playing in the Third League.
 After two wins, Podgorica went to the final of the Central Region Cup 2015, which meant qualifying for the 2015-16 Montenegrin Cup.
 In the first leg of the national Cup, Podgorica won against FK Sloga Bar away (1:0), but in the round of 16, First league member FK Lovćen eliminated them (3:0, 2:3).
-Podgorica finished their inaugural season in the Third League (2015-16) fifth in the table.
+Podgorica finished their inaugural season in the Third League (2015–16) fifth in the table.

 Next year (2016), Podgorica won the Central Region Cup, defeating FK Gorštak in the final.
 That gained them participation in the 2016–17 Montenegrin Cup.
 In the first round, Podgorica surprisingly eliminated Second League side FK Cetinje, but in the Round of 16 were eliminated by top-flight member FK Iskra.

 In the 2016–17 season, Podgorica won the title in the Third League, with 19 wins and one draw in 20 matches.
-Furthermore, their 14–0 victory against Crvena Stijena is the biggest in the history of Third League - Center.
-With that result, the team gained significant success - promotion to the 2017-18 Montenegrin Second League.
+Furthermore, their 14–0 victory against Crvena Stijena is the biggest in the history of Third League – Center.
+With that result, the team gained significant success – promotion to the 2017-18 Montenegrin Second League.

 On their debut in the Second league, Podgorica had an impressive season.
 The team finished in second place, with seven points less than title winners FK Mornar.
 Besides, their attacker Elie Matuoke was the top scorer of Second League, with 23 goals.
 With that success, Podgorica participated in the Montenegrin First League playoffs, but could not achieve promotion.
-Their opponent was OFK Petrovac, who won the first game at DG Arena (3-0), while the second game finished with a draw (2-2).
+Their opponent was OFK Petrovac, who won the first game at DG Arena (3–0), while the second game finished with a draw (2–2).